nerves-keyboard/.github/profile/README.md

 ## Hi there 👋 ⌨️

-We're here to create mechanical keyboards that runs on Nerves!
+We're here to create mechanical keyboards that run on Nerves!

 Come chat with us in the `#nerves-keyboard` channel on [Elixir Slack](https://elixir-slackin.herokuapp.com/)!